Sjors/nado-book/taproot/activation.md

 ![Ep.
 40 {l0pt}](qr/ep/40.png)

-Normally, what happens is you tally the votes in the last difficulty period.
-If it's more than whatever the threshold is, then the state of the soft fork goes from `STARTED`, as in we know about it and we are counting, to `LOCKED_IN`.
+Normally, what happens is you tally the votes in the last difficulty period.^[<https://en.bitcoin.it/wiki/Difficulty>] If it's more than whatever the threshold is, then the state of the soft fork goes from `STARTED`, as in we know about it and we are counting, to `LOCKED_IN`.
 The  `LOCKED_IN` state normally lasts for two weeks — or one retargeting period — and then the rules actually take effect.

 What's different with Speedy Trial is that with the delayed activation part, this `LOCKED_IN` state will be much longer.
 It might go on for months, and then the rules will actually take effect.
 This change is only two lines of code which is quite nice.